MiraDx is committed to discovering meaningful ways to better treat cancer in patients with variants like and including the KRAS-variant

 Head and Neck Squamous Cell Carcinoma

 Studies have definitively shown that KRAS-variant head and neck cancer patients respond differently to targeted agents used in standard treatment.
 Specifically, Cetuximab is an excellent choice for treatment.
-We are currently working towards additional collaborative studies to better define the time course and dosing, to make this the standard of care for these patients.
+We are currently working towards additional collaborative studies to better define the time course and dosing to make this the standard of care for these patients.

 Non-Small Cell Lung Cancer

-Physicians and researchers at MDACC and Yale University have evaluated the association between treatment response for NSCLC patients in the BATTLE trials and the KRAS-variant.
+Physicians and researchers at Yale University have evaluated the association between treatment response for NSCLC patients in the BATTLE trials and the KRAS-variant.
 Results from these studies suggest that KRAS-variant patients respond to certain drugs, such as Sorafenib, and not others, such as Gefitinib, used in metastatic lung cancer.